 An intensive outpatient program, also known as an IOP, is considered a form of substance abuse rehabilitation in which individuals attend a treatment center numerous days each week for a couple of hours at a time.
 IOPs are considered more time-intensive than the majority of standard outpatient programs.
 However, it doesn’t require the patients to live at the facility, like the inpatient programs.

 Generally, intensive outpatient programs meet on the weekdays in the evening or morning.
 The programs mainly consist of group therapy even though they might also offer services such as employment assistance and individual counseling.
 The majority of the programs last about 90 days and even includes drug testing.

-Benefits of An Intensive Outpatient Program (IOP) in Dallas
+Benefits of An Intensive Outpatient Program (IOP) in Texas

 - The opportunity to practice the skills that are being learned and have them applied to newly developed coping skills in more of a timely manner.

 - Individual responsibility for the individual’s recovery can provide greater intrinsic rewards.

 - The ability to participate in peer groups such as Narcotics and Alcoholics Anonymous from the beginning.

 - A clinical setting can offer more flexibility to respond to more of the individual’s needs.

 - Easier and more flexible access to treatment services